eskildbr/Assignment2-TDT4250/README.md

 HOW-TO:

 1. Clone the repo
+2. Open Eclipse and go to File -> open project from file system
+3. Press Archive and then first open Assignment12-TDT4250 folder
+4. Same as step 3. but now open org.eclipse.acceleo.module.sample
-2. Navigate to the src folder in org.eclipse.acceleo.module.sample.
+5. Navigate to the src folder in org.eclipse.acceleo.module.sample
-3. Navigate to "Transformation.mtl" file inside the org.eclipse.acceleo.module.main folder
+6. Navigate to "Transformation.mtl" file inside the org.eclipse.acceleo.module.main folder
-4. Right click on "Transformation.mtl" file and select Run as "launch acceleo application"
+7. Right click on "Transformation.mtl" file and select Run as "launch acceleo application"
-5. Choose a model, which should be either one of the following programmes: BachelorInformatics, etc
+8. Choose a model, which should be either one of the following programmes: BachelorInformatics, etc
-6. Choose a target, which should be src folder in ...
+9. Choose a target, which should be the src folder in ...
-7. Hit apply and run.
+10. Hit apply and run.